CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

 1. Type the below comments to convert the BMI column up to two decimal values, press "tab", then press "enter" and click on **Run** button to execute the cell.

    ```
-   # convert the BMI column to two decimal values
+   # Convert the BMI column to two decimal values
    ```

    ![](../media/ex9-bmi-decimal.png)